 Kohlschreiber, Sandgren reach semifinals at ASB Classic

-AUCKLAND, New Zealand (AP) — Former champion Philipp Kohlschreiber of Germany defeated second-seeded Fabio Fognini 6-3, 6-1 Thursday to reach the semifinals of the ASB Classic in New Zealand.
+AUCKLAND, New Zealand (AP) — Former champion Philipp Kohlschreiber defeated second-seeded Fabio Fognini again 6-3, 6-1 to reach the ASB Classic semifinals on Thursday.

-Unseeded Kohlscreiber, who won the tournament in 2008, marked his 12th visit to Auckland with a win over Fognini in only 64 minutes.
+Unseeded Kohlschreiber, who won the tournament in 2008, will have to go through Tennys Sandgren to reach another final in Auckland on his 12th visit.

+The other semifinal will feature New Zealand-born Englishman Cameron Norrie, a wild card, against Jan-Lennard Struff.
+Norrie or Struff will reach his first ATP final.

-Fognini called for the trainer at one point, and in the second set he made little effort to resist Kohlshreiber’s progress to his sixth win over the Italian in eight meetings.
+Fognini called for the trainer at one point, and in the second set he made little effort to resist Kohlschreiber’s progress to his seventh win over the Italian in nine meetings.

-“After a tough pre-season it’s always great to start a new season and to find the right rhythm,” Kohlschreiber said.
-“For me (Fognini) is an entertaining guy and you never know what to expect.”
+“I’m still improving my game, even at 35 years old.
+I think you are still able to improve,” Kohlschreiber said.

-Kohlschreiber captured his first service break in the third game of the first set, held serve in the following game which lasted 10 minutes and contained five deuces, then clinched the set with relative comfort, breaking Fognini again in the ninth game.
+He captured his first service break in the third game, held serve in the following game which lasted 10 minutes and contained five deuces, then clinched the set with relative comfort, breaking Fognini again in the ninth game.

-Kohlschreiber will face unseeded American Tennys Sandgren in the semifinals.
-He defeated Argentina’s Leonardo Mayer 6-3, 7-6 (5).
+Sandgren, an Australian Open quarterfinalist last year, defeated Leonardo Mayer 6-3, 7-6 (5) without facing a break point.

 Sandgren had eight break-point chances but converted only one.